mathiasbc/liberator-stream/README.md

 │   ├── src/
 │   │   ├── components/     # React components
 │   │   └── App.js          # Main application component
-│   ├── Dockerfile
+│   ├── build/              # Production build output (created by npm run build) │   ├── Dockerfile
 │   └── package.json
+├── package.json            # Root package.json for unified builds
-├── docker-compose.yml      # Docker Compose configuration
+├── docker-compose.yml      # Docker Compose configuration (development)
 └── README.md
 ```

 ## How It Works

 The backend is the core of the application.
-On startup, it fetches an initial set of data and then begins a scheduled cycle of updates every 60 seconds.
-In each cycle, it:
+On startup, it:

+1. **Serves the React Application**: The built frontend files are served as static content from the `/frontend/build` directory.
+2. **Provides API Endpoints**: All API routes are prefixed with `/api/` to avoid conflicts with frontend routing.
+3. **Establishes WebSocket Connection**: Clients connect via WebSocket for real-time data streaming.
+4. **Fetches Initial Data**: Loads market and blockchain data on startup.
+5. **Starts Scheduled Updates**: Every 60 seconds, it rotates timeframes and fetches fresh data.

+In each update cycle, the backend:
 1. Rotates to a new timeframe (e.g., from `5M` to `1H`).
 2. Fetches the latest market, OHLC, and blockchain data for that timeframe.
 3. Caches the data.
 4. Broadcasts the complete data object to all connected frontend clients via WebSockets.

-The frontend listens for these WebSocket messages and updates the UI in real-time, providing a seamless and live experience.
+The frontend receives these WebSocket messages and updates the UI in real-time, providing a seamless live experience.
+The dynamic WebSocket URL ensures the connection works in both development and production environments.